Saturday, September 17, 2011

-Hildegard of Bingen was a brilliant medieval German mystic, poet, artist, composer, healer and scientist who fought for women in the church and wrote with passion about the Virgin Mary.
+Hildegard of Bingen was a medieval German nun, mystic, poet, artist, composer, healer and scientist.
+She founded several monasteries, fought for women in the church and wrote with passion about the Virgin Mary.
 Some say she was a lesbian because of her strong emotional attachment to women, especially her personal assistant Richardis von Stade.
-Her feast day is today (Sept.
-17).
+Hildegard was declared a doctor of the church by Pope Benedict XVI in 2013.
+Her feast day is Sept.
+17 (today).

 Richardis von Stade (center, played by Hannah Herzsprung) and Hildegard (left, Barbara Sukowa) in the biopic “Vision” (from zeitgeistfilms.com)